 The course focuses on the practical – using real life examples that deal with the nitty-gritty of investigating allegations of harassment and discrimination of all types in the workplace, along with the lessons learned from recent court and tribunal decisions from across Canada.
 It includes a scenario that is used for group exercises throughout the course.
 No role-play – guaranteed!

 It is crucial that workplace investigators get it right – and that can be tricky, given the challenges that many workplace investigations involve.
 Corroboration, credibility, disruption and workplace culture are just a few of the factor into the investigative mix.
 This course provides participants with tools and techniques to maximize the chances an investigation will withstand scrutiny.

-The courses are also great for those who supervise or otherwise have an interest in harassment and sexual harassment investigations done by others.
-We have had managers, in-house counsel, association and union reps attend our sessions, to find out how an investigation should be done.
+The course is also great for those who supervise, review or otherwise have an interest in investigations done by others.
+Previous participants have included managers, in-house counsel, association and union reps, – indeed anyone with an interest in finding out how an investigation should be done.

 The area of interview questions was particularly useful

-–Director of Human Resources, Municipality of North Cowichan
+Director of Human Resources, Municipality of North Cowichan

 Great case study

 It was an amazing course.
 I attended upon recommendation and I will definitely recommend it to others also.
 Very pleased with the learning

 HR Advisor, Human Resources and Employee Relations Unit, Athabasca University